Strong Willed Child – Parenting Tips and more

 Strong-willed children are often described as ‘difficult’ or ‘stubborn’.
-In fact, they are children who like to have some kind of control over their life.
+In fact, they are children who like to have some kind of control over their lives.
 They do not think twice about bending or challenging the rules and tend to rebel if you try to control their actions in any way.
-When things do not happen the way they want, they are likely to get angry.
+When things do not happen the way they want, they are likely to get angry, too.

 Characteristics of a Strong-Willed Child

-There are certain characteristics that strong-willed children display and it is likely that you are aware of what these are since only parents know their child really well.
+There are certain characteristics that strong-willed children display, and it is likely that you are aware of what these are since only parents know their children really well.
 If you are still not sure, see if your child has six or more of these traits.

-They want to do everything quickly and be done all at once.
-Impatience is their middle name and they hate waiting around for things to happen.
-Eating, talking, walking, everything must happen fast.
+Strong-willed children want to do everything quickly and be done all at once.
+Impatience is their middle name, and they hate waiting around for things to happen.
+Eating, talking, walking; everything must happen fast.

-Giving orders comes easily to them and they expect these to be followed.
+Giving orders comes easily to strong-willed children, and they expect the orders to be followed.
 They have a certain idea in mind about how things should be and will do everything possible to implement it.
-They will not hesitate to tell you what they expect you to do in order to make their vision a reality.
+If your child is strong-willed, he will not hesitate to tell you what he expects you to do in order to make his vision a reality.

-They prefer to learn by the trial and error method rather than follow instructions.
-They like to be given the choice to do something rather than be told.
+They prefer to learn by the trial-and-error method rather than follow instructions.
+They like to be given a choice to do something rather than be told.

-Will Not Do Something They Don’t Want To
+4. Will Not Do Something They Don’t Want to

 Simply telling your strong-willed child to do something will not get the task done.
 You will have to look for creative ways to get the message across.